kidonng/tz-offset/readme.md

 # tz-offset

-> Get offset by time zone name
+> Get and set offset by time zone name

 ## Install